-The World Wildlife Foundation tracks the conservation status of many species and rates them from “Critically Endangered” to “Least Concern.”
-While tree kangaroos and brown bears are faring well in terms of populations numbers, specific varieties of rhinos, gorillas, and tigers are at the highest risk for extinction with certain whales, dolphins, and turtles close behind.
+The World Wildlife Foundation (WWF) tracks the conservation status of many species and rates them from “critically endangered” to “least concern.”
+While tree kangaroos and brown bears are faring well in terms of population numbers, specific varieties of rhinos, gorillas, and tigers are at the highest risks for extinction—followed close behind by certain whales, dolphins, and turtles.

 This massive fish, descended from prehistoric creatures, is prized for its caviar.
 Illegal fishing in its native Russian and Iranian habitats as well as dam construction has led to a rapid decline of the Russian sturgeon population over the past 45 years.
 Unless major conversation efforts are undertaken to restock naturally, the wild population of this species will soon be gone.

 In the 1990s, this was the third most-recorded variety of sea snake.
 Today, they’re nearly impossible to find.
 Biologists think coral bleaching may be to blame, as the short-nosed sea snake lives exclusively on Australia’s Great Barrier Reef, which is suffering greatly from the effects of global warming.

 Leopard rocket frog (Aromobates leopardalis)

 The leopard rocket frog lives in a tiny area of the Venezuelan Andes mountains smaller than 10 square kilometers.
 Biologists believe their numbers are decreasing due to an infectious disease called chytridiomycosis.
 There’s a small population of leopard rocket frogs that live in the protected Sierra Nevada National Park in the Venezuelan state of Mérida, so there’s a chance that conservation efforts can help the population survive.

 [Pictured: leopard frog]

 Namoroka leaf chameleon (Brookesia bonsi)